MG Software.

 What is a Data Lake? - Explanation & Meaning

-A data lake is a centralized storage system that holds large amounts of raw data in its original format, whether structured, semi-structured, or unstructured.
-Unlike a data warehouse, data in a data lake is only structured when read (schema-on-read).
+A data lake is a centralized storage repository that holds large volumes of raw data in its original format, whether structured (database exports, CSV), semi-structured (JSON, logs), or unstructured (images, video, free text).
+Unlike a data warehouse that requires data to be cleaned and modeled before ingestion, a data lake applies schema-on-read, meaning data is stored as-is and only interpreted when queried.

-• A media company storing unstructured data like videos, images, and article text in a data lake on S3, after which machine learning models automatically tag and classify the content.
+• A media company storing unstructured data like videos, images, and article text in a data lake on S3, after which machine learning models automatically tag and classify the content for search and recommendations.

-• An insurance company implementing a data lakehouse with Delta Lake, combining raw claims data, policy data, and external datasets for fraud detection and actuarial analyses.
+• An insurance company implementing a data lakehouse with Delta Lake, combining raw claims data, policy documents, and external weather datasets for fraud detection and actuarial analyses with time-travel queries for audit compliance.

-• An IoT platform storing millions of sensor readings per day in a data lake with Parquet format and date-based partitioning, enabling analysts to efficiently analyze historical patterns.
+• An IoT platform storing millions of sensor readings per day in a data lake with Parquet format and date-based partitioning, enabling analysts to run ad-hoc historical queries without impacting production databases.

 Related terms